gothinkster/spring-boot-realworld-example-app/README.md

 # Run test

 The repository contains a lot of test cases to cover both api test and repository test.
+These are executed by the `./run` script, or explicitly by:

-    ./gradlew test
+    ./gradlew clean test

+To run the official integration test suite in the form of a Postman collection against the API:

+    ./run-api-tests

 # Help